123-anubhav/microservices-with-cqrs-and-saga-design-pattern-/README.md

 ✨ This architecture ensures **data consistency** across distributed microservices using **CQRS + Saga Choreography + Kafka** while keeping services autonomous and event-driven.

 ---

-Do you want me to also **add a Mermaid sequence diagram** (Kafka event flow: Vessel App → Kafka → Dashboard) inside this `README.md` so it looks even more visual and GitHub-friendly?